 During the holidays, many people celebrate by getting together with family and friends, eating too much, exchanging gifts and drinking lots of hot cocoa.
-In the nonprofit world, the end of the year usually also means sending a fundraising appeal letter to your supporters.
+In the nonprofit world, the end of the year usually also means sending a fundraising letter to your supporters.

 Before you fire off another letter asking people to support your nonprofit, review these tips to increase giving rates and make your constituents feel more like part of your mission.